AlinaBrode/am_lang/docs/plans.md

-* fix code so dates in variables name are the same as in content

 # Site
 * create a new post in telegram about bilingual signs
-* fix width of "login" and "password" inputs in the sign up form
 * find telegram channels about Armenian language education, check whether we can mention our channel and web site
   * use query about Armenian alphabet
 * find forums where people asks about armenian basics